johnludena/portfolio_2017/_posts/2016-05-28-my-coding-bootcamp-experience-week1.md

 quickly, and will leave you in the dust if you are not paying attention at all times – on top of putting in the extra hours at home.

-In average, most coding bootcamps expect you to put no less than 40 hours a week (but most students average between 60 to 80 hours).
+On average, most coding bootcamps expect you to put no less than 40 hours a week (but most students average between 60 to 80 hours).

 There's no sugarcoating it: You will live and _breath_ code for 3 months (dreams of the command line started yesterday for me), and